-Announcement of adoption on the “Research Project for Practical Use of AIDS Countermeasures (Research on Elucidation of The Mechanism of HIV Infection)” in 2018
+Announcement of adoption on the “Research Project for Practical Use of AIDS Countermeasures (Research on Elucidation of The Mechanism of HIV Infection)”

 KOTAI Biotechnology, Inc. are pleased announce that a study on elucidation and improvement of immune conditions for the treatment of HIV infections (R&D Representative: Dr. Ai Tachikawa) has been adopted in the research project for practical use of AIDS Countermeasures which was publicly offered by Japan Agency for Medical Research and Development (AMED)